adamrneary/striker/README.md

 * Templates for the styleguide sections are in [jade](http://jade-lang.com/) format in examples/views/sections/

 All design should be documented with [kss](https://github.com/kneath/kss) and showcased in our style guide.
 Simply ensure that you have a valid section commented in the source and a corresponding template available.

+### Ideas for Showcase

+- add to bootstrap: `npm install -g grunt-cli` & `sudo easy_install pygments` & `phantomjs`
+- extract lib/server as require('showcase')
+- public/vendor as symlink with all necessary modules
+- script/bootstrap is symlink from showcase
+- rename run.js to app.js as main app with routes
+- /routes /views - default express behaviour
+- load all necessary modules in showcase's package.json
+- require('grunt').tasks('watch')
+- why do we use jade, maybe eco with erb-like syntax as activecell?
+- testem for unit-testing